d4v3cc/dupe/README.md

 # DupeTools
-A Basic Yet Powerful Duping Tool.
+A Basic Yet Powerful Duping Tool Forked From UiUtils.
 ---

 # How to dupe: